ooples/pine_script_docs/source/primer/Next_steps.rst

 Getting around the Pine documentation
 -------------------------------------

-While reading code from published scripts is no doubt useful, spending time in our Pine documentation will be necessary to attain any degree of proficiency in Pine.
+While reading code from published scripts is no doubt useful, spending time in our documentation will be necessary to attain any degree of proficiency in Pine.
 Our two main sources of documentation on Pine are:

-- This `Pine User Manual <https://www.tradingview.com/pine-script-reference/v5/#>`__
+- This `Pine User Manual <https://www.tradingview.com/pine-script-docs/en/v5/index.html>`__
-- Our `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/#>`__
+- Our `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/>`__

 There are five different versions of Pine, so be sure that the documentation you are reading is that of the Pine version you are using.